donutrj/heartbreaker/content/Supporting Docs/Equipment.md

 # Weapons
 The standard weapon is a melee two-handed thing that does 1d6 damage.
 Anyone can use a standard weapon.
 ## Qualities
 To represent different weapons, they can be modified with a variety of qualities.
+No weapon can do more than d12 damage, barring wizardry.
 + **Martial:** Increment damage die by 1
 + **Long:** Incrememnt damage die by 1, cannot be used indoors
 + **Short:** Reduce damage die by 1, useable in one hand & concealible.
 If Ranged, reduce range by half.